 This is where brands truly live or die, and it's pure chemistry.

-This isn't guesswork.
-It requires a proper flavor lab with trained sensory panels running formal testing protocols.
-The top brands run 15-30 flavor iterations with triangle tests and hedonic scoring.
-They identify the exact concentration where mineral bitterness breaks through-usually around 35mg of magnesium per gummy-and reformulate to stay below that threshold.
+Not guesswork.
+Requires a flavor lab with trained sensory panels.
+Top brands run 15-30 flavor iterations, triangle tests, hedonic scoring.
+They find exactly when mineral bitterness breaks through—usually around 35mg magnesium per gummy—and stay below.

 Surface Coating Technology

-- First layer: Ultra-thin moisture barrier (usually modified food starch or maltodextrin-based) applied immediately after drying
+- First layer: Ultra-thin moisture barrier (modified food starch or maltodextrin) applied immediately after drying

 - Second layer: Anti-sticking agent (wax/oil blend) with specific melting point ranges for different storage temperatures